-If your premises has escape routes from which escape can be made in one direction only (a dead end), then an undetected fire in that area could affect people trying to escape.
-To overcome this problem, limit the travel distance (see Table 2) and use one of the following solutions:
+If your premises has areas from which escape can be made in one direction only (a dead end), then an undetected fire in that area could affect people trying to escape.
+To overcome this problem, limit the travel distance (see Table 2 on page 95) and use one of the following solutions:

-Fit an automatic fire detection and warning system in those areas where a fire could present a risk to the escape route (see Figure 29).
+Fit an automatic fire-detection and warning system in those areas where a fire could present a risk to the escape route (see Figure 29).

-- Protect the escape route with fireresisting construction to allow people to escape safely past a room in which there is a fire (see Figure 30). - Provide an alternative exit (see Figure 31).
+- Protect the escape route with fireresisting construction to allow people to escape safely past a room in which there is a fire (see Figures 30 and 31). - Provide an alternative exit (see Figure 32)